techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 We simply use an Angular  `ngFor` directive to iterate over the `products` array and display each product’s name.

-## Angular Routing, Step 7: Implementing the Product Details Component
+##    Step 7: Implementing the Product Details Component

 Let's also implement the product detail component.